 What’s true and what’s myth when it comes to keto?
 The truth is, keto science is ever evolving.
 But there are a few keto myths and rumors that science has managed to debunk over the years.

-Luckily we’ve debunked 10 of the most common keto myths in this article to help you feel more confident as you explore the keto lifestyle.
+Luckily we’ve debunked 10 of the most common keto myths in this article to help you feel more confident as you explore the keto diet and lifestyle.
 Keep reading to learn the truth about keto facts and myths.

 1. Keto Causes Diabetic Ketoacidosis